OmniInfer: System-Wide Acceleration Techniques for Optimizing LLM Serving Throughput and Latency: Introduction

-To mitigate these inefficiencies, recent work has explored {prefill–decode (PD) disaggregation}~\cite{zhong2024distserve,patel2024splitwise}, which separates prefill and decode across different hardware resources.
-This approach enables finer-grained scheduling, better load balancing, and new opportunities for parallelization.
-Nonetheless, current PD disaggregation systems remain limited: many assume high-speed interconnects that are not universally available, while others lack global scheduling policies capable of adapting to fluctuating workloads.
-Consequently, while PD disaggregation represents an important step forward, it alone does not fully address the broader bottlenecks in modern LLM serving.
+To mitigate these inefficiencies, recent work has explored {prefill–decode (PD) To mitigate these inefficiencies, recent work has explored \emph{prefill–decode (PD) disaggregation}~\cite{zhong2024distserve,patel2024splitwise}, which separates prefill and decode across heterogeneous hardware resources.
+This design enables finer-grained scheduling, improved load balancing, and additional opportunities for parallelism.
+However, existing PD disaggregation systems remain constrained in practice: some rely on high-speed interconnects that are not widely available, while others lack global scheduling policies that adapt effectively to dynamic workloads.
+As a result, although PD disaggregation is a critical step forward, it alone is insufficient to fully address the systemic bottlenecks in modern LLM serving.

 Beyond PD disaggregation, existing serving frameworks continue to face two fundamental challenges.
-First, \emph{sparse computing}, arising from mixture-of-experts (MoE) models and sparse attention mechanisms, offers theoretical efficiency gains but often introduces load imbalance and hardware under-utilization in practice~\cite{liu2024deepseek},.
+First, \emph{sparse computing}, arising from mixture-of-experts (MoE) models and sparse attention mechanisms, offers theoretical efficiency gains but often introduces load imbalance and hardware under-utilization in practice~\cite{liu2024deepseek}.
 Second, while several heuristic and black-box optimization~\cite{fu2024efficient,singh2025efficiently} approaches have been proposed for \emph{smart scheduling}, they generally overlook the distinct characteristics of the prefill and decode phases in LLM inference.
 As LLMs scale toward larger and multimodal forms, these limitations increasingly constrain throughput, latency, and cost efficiency.

-In this paper, we present {OmniInfer}, a unified suite of acceleration techniques designed to achieve efficient large-scale LLM serving.
-OmniInfer holistically tackles both sparse computing and smart scheduling, enabling end-to-end optimizations across the serving stack.
-Our design philosophy is to decouple major serving bottlenecks into specialized modules, while preserving a unified interface for deployment in production systems.
+In this paper, we present {OmniInfer}, a unified suite of acceleration techniques for efficient large-scale LLM serving.
+As shown in Figure~\ref{fig:omniinfer}, it consists of three lightweight components that jointly target computational and scheduling inefficiencies in disaggregated LLM serving.
+This modular design decouples key serving bottlenecks into \textit{specialized} and \textit{pluggable} modules, while maintaining a unified interface that enables seamless integration with mainstream inference frameworks such as vLLM and SGLang.

 Concretely, OmniInfer makes three core contributions that are modular, orthogonal and synergize with each other: \begin{itemize} \item \textbf{OmniPlacement}: a load-aware MoE expert scheduling mechanism that improves efficiency in MoE inference. \item \textbf{OmniAttn}: optimized sparse attention that accelerates long-context inference while preserving model quality. \item \textbf{OmniProxy}: a scheduling proxy that coordinates prefill and decode phases using disaggregation-aware strategies to optimize throughput and latency. \end{itemize}